robomakery/study_chibios_linux/README.md

 Invoking the debugging mode is pretty easy.
 - Launch the OpenOCD server first.
 - Run the OpenOCD client with a built binary.

+When you want to stop debugging, you don't need to stop OpenOCD server.
+Just stop OpenOCD client.

 However, Debugging itself is not easy so that we may discuss in a following session.